chroma-works/Chroma-RayTracer/README.md

 ## Week 2
 Asset importer for the scene files has been completed.
 It simply parses the xml file to construct the scene specified by it.
-Figure 3 displays the scene called "[simple.xml](assets/scenes/simple.xml)" as rendered in the Raster based rendering pipeline(NOT ray traced).
+Figure 3 displays the scene called "<a href="assets/scenes/simple.xml">simple.xml</a>"(Provided by course instructor) as rendered in the Raster based rendering pipeline(NOT ray traced).

 <img src= "resources/scene_import.gif">
 **Figure 3:** Raster based render of the scene from editor.